PlayForm/Compress/README.md

 SVG compression is supported via [svgo].

+### Default Compression

-#### You can override any of the default options from the configurations of:
+You can override any of the default options from the configurations of:

 -   [csso](https://github.com/css/csso#minifysource-options)
 -   [html-minifier-terser](https://github.com/terser/html-minifier-terser#options-quick-reference)